-St. Mary's School offers both Full-Day Kindergarten and Half-Day Kindergarten.
-The Full-Day program meets 5 days a week, with the hours of 8:00-2:40.
-Parents may choose to enroll their child for only a Half-Day Kindergarten.
-Children enrolled in the Half-Day Kindergarten are dismissed at 12:00.
+St. Mary's School offers a Full-Day program that meets 5 days a week, with the hours of 8:00-2:40.

 The program is structured to provide growth experiences for the whole child.
 Activities promote development of fine and gross motor skills, pre-reading and math skills, and socialization skills.
 Children also learn about God and how important they are as individuals in God's creation.
 Classes will have an opportunity to celebrate the Eucharist with the entire student body.